Just-Some-Plugins/AutoRepo/README.md

 > with all submodules, and all projects restored, directed at a solution file
 > in the root of the repository.

+> If your build outputs a folder of the same name as your project with a `.zip` in
+> it (in the same directory as the `.dll`), that will be used as the package
+> instead of one being compressed by the build script.

 If you are having trouble with the build, it is suggested that you try to run AutoRepo locally to see if you can reproduce the error and/or debug it.